Getting library help is often your first step in any writing assignment. This set of links will help you get started.

 In this course, students will become familiar with Greek, Roman, and Norse Mythology, as well myths from many other cultures.
 We’ll explore several types of myths, such as Creation Myths, Trickster Myths, and the Female Divine.
 In addition to critical analysis of the myths, students will explore how they affect our own culture and can inform our reading of literature.

 This is a fully online course.
-Assignments may include weekly discussion boardparticipation, essays, and exams.
+Assignments include weekly discussion boardparticipation, short writing activities, quizzes, essays, and exams.

 British Literature to 1800